 The PrimeTime® Plates Design Tool is a state-of-the-art online tool for easy selection and ordering of PrimeTime qPCR Assays for gene expression analysis in human, mouse, and rat.
 The design tool, which is accessible from both the main Ordering page and the Gene Expression products page (Figure 1), has 2 interfaces for ordering either 5’ nuclease (probe-based) qPCR assays or primer-based qPCR assays for use with intercalating dyes.

 Figure 1.
 Routes to easy qPCR plate design.

-Phase 1: Selection from PrimeTime Predesigned Assay Library
+Phase 1: Selection from PrimeTime Predesigned qPCR Assay Database

 - Choose from our predesigned collection of qPCR assays covering the human, mouse, and rat transcriptomes (Figure 2).
-These predesigned assays use up-to-date sequence information from the NCBI RefSeq database and predict Tm and secondary structures under standard qPCR conditions to prevent off-target amplification and avoid SNPs.
+These predesigned assays are based on up-to-date sequence information from the NCBI RefSeq database.
+The design algorithm includes Tm and secondary structure predictions under standard qPCR conditions to avoid off-target amplification.

 - Choose assays suitable for your needs based on splice variants or exon locations.